QUT: A Unit Testing Framework for Quantum Subroutines: Introduction

 \section{Introduction}

 Quantum computing has rapidly progressed from experimental demonstrations to programmable platforms accessible via the cloud.
-In the current Noisy Intermediate-Scale Quantum (NISQ) era, hardware is characterized by limited coherence times, gate infidelity, and architectural heterogeneity, which constrain the reliable execution of quantum programs \cite{Preskill2018quantumcomputingin}.
+In the current Noisy Intermediate-Scale Quantum (NISQ) era, hardware is characterized by limited number of qubits, coherence time and fidelity, which constrain the reliable execution of quantum programs \cite{Preskill2018quantumcomputingin}.
 Program behavior is not only affected by static hardware properties but also by temporal variability.
 For example, fluctuations in device parameters such as $T_1$ relaxation times often exhibit temporal autocorrelation, which can degrade circuit fidelity between different calibration cycles \cite{Carroll2022}.
 Hardware noise and temporal variations in hardware properties, combined with traditional human errors, can cause quantum programs to produce unexpected outputs, thereby requiring their routine verification.
 This motivates the exploration of testing techniques for quantum software in general.
 To date, quantum software testing research has explored differential testing \cite{10.1109/ASE51524.2021.9678792}, mutation analysis \cite{9678563, 9844849}, and coverage-driven generation \cite{9678798}.
 Recent work, such as QuCheck \cite{pontolillo2025qucheckpropertybasedtestingframework}, also advances property-based testing by adding statistical corrections, expressive multi-qubit assertions, input-oracle generators, and execution optimizations.

+At the same time, the modularity of quantum programs is increasing.
+Languages such as OpenQASM3 \cite{qasm3} support subroutines, enabling reusable building blocks across applications.
+This trend is a direct result of technological improvements in quantum hardware, which enable the execution of programs involving an increasing number of qubits, as well as longer sequences of operations that can be logically organized into subroutines \cite{10.1145/3656339, klymenko2024architectural}.
+While modularity accelerates software development by promoting reusability, it also makes the detection and isolation of defects more challenging, motivating the use of unit testing.

+To the best of our knowledge, quantum unit testing has not yet been explored in the context of quantum software.
+Classical unit testing techniques cannot be directly applied to quantum subroutines, as the semantics of quantum programs are fundamentally different, significantly more complex, and remain comparatively less studied.
+A quantum subroutine can accept arguments in the form of classical arguments, quantum states, or a combination of both, and can map these inputs to outputs that may likewise be classical or quantum, exhibiting either deterministic or non-deterministic behavior.
+A key feature that distinguishes quantum subroutines from quantum programs, which have been the primary focus of previous quantum testing research, is the ability of subroutines to accept a quantum state as input.